wkeeling/arkanoid/README.md

 I wanted to have a play with pygame, and since I've always enjoyed playing breakout-type games, I thought I'd try and have a go at writing my own version of Arkanoid.

-One of the pygame tutorials uses Pong [as an example](http://www.pygame.org/docs/tut/tom/MakeGames.html), which gave me a great head start.
+One of the pygame tutorials uses a version of Pong [as an example](http://www.pygame.org/docs/tut/tom/MakeGames.html), which gave me a great head start.

 The sequences below give an idea of how it looks.
 It's still work in progress as only rounds 1 - 4 are implemented.